-It’s as simple as it should be.
-Initialize a Video object with a Recorder and record the current plots by calling record().
+It’s as simple as it can be.
+Initialize an Video object with a Recorder and record the current plots be calling record().
 Finally, close the video object with close() and you are good to go and watch your video.

 Feel free to contact me if you have any question:

 Julian Blank (blankjul [at] egr.msu.edu) Michigan State University Computational Optimization and Innovation Laboratory (COIN) East Lansing, MI 48824, USA

 Release history Release notifications | RSS feed

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.